Games & Quizzes

 /ˈsəmˌTHiNG/

-used for emphasis with following adjective functioning as adverb. thing that is unspecified or unknown.
+used for emphasis with following adjective functioning as adverb.
+Thing that is not yet known or named.

 /ˈwelkəm/

 Being what was wanted or needed. used to greet someone in polite or friendly way.
 Friendly greeting to someone who has arrived.
-To greet someone who has just arrived.
+To accept or receive something happily and gladly.

 Apostle and patron saint of Ireland; an English missionary to Ireland in the th century.